 To effectively assist refugees, the CNSM has been making use of their properties, both at a hotel in Chisinau and sanatoriums east of the capital.
 One of the main trade union sanatoriums that have been turned into a refugee shelter is Sanatoriul Bucuria-Sind, around 40 kilometres from the border with Ukraine.
-This sanatorium has provided over 15,000 bed-nights for Ukrainians over the last months.

 At the time of a recent ILO visit to Sanatoriul Bucuria-Sind, there were 200 refugees living there.
 All of them were housed in decent living quarters, and provided with three hot meals per day.

 One of the refugees was 12 years old Alexia.
 She fled from Nikolaev with her mom after the city was bombed and was no longer safe.